Events

 Content is appropriate for children aged 8+ to adult due to the concept and length of the experience.
 One sound spot features a bomb explosion.

-Meet opposite St Peter's Rise Convenience Store, BS13 7LU
+Route starts opposite St Peter's Rise Convenience Store, BS13 7LU

 "Sound spots" we've made that animate the history of the woodland have been added to certain waypoints on the walk.
 When you're at that spot in the walk the sound will play automatically.